 The Knowledge Mobilization Working Group, based at the University of Winnipeg, is conducting research that explores modern media (such as video and social media) as a way to document, in Canada’s three coastal-ocean regions, different perspectives on the importance of oceans for community (such as food, culture, economy).

-We are also actively supporting other OceanCanada working groups as they engage with coastal communities.
-We are also helping other research groups mobilize the insights and learning gathered at the local level by sharing this information with Canadians.
+We are also actively supporting other OceanCanada Working Groups as they engage with coastal communities, and helping other research groups mobilize the insights and learning gathered at the local level by sharing this information with Canadians.

-Our method is based on a participatory approach where residents of coastal communities are encouraged to voice their concerns and show their leadership.
-In addition to our formal SSHRC partners, the Heiltsuk Nation’s community of Bella Bella and the David Suzuki Foundation are informal associates of the KM Working Group.
+In addition to our formal SSHRC partners, the Heiltsuk Nation and the David Suzuki Foundation are informal associates of the Knowledge Mobilization Working Group.

 - Assessment of priorities and concerns from Canada’s three coastal-ocean regions

 - Harnessing of community priorities with OceanCanada research work